devopsengineerDan/Daniel_project/README.md

 ### 1. Rust simplicity and reduction of complexity.
 ### 2. Rust unsafe{} keyword for performance tuning in hardware.
 PERFORMANCE_USECASE(Code must be secure & Adhere to Standard Guidelines of unsafe principles) COMPILER CHECKS-> Must be checked by Software Engineer during Software Review and Testing.
 ### 3. Rust [no_std] for easier debugging hence less development time.
-EXPERIMENTATION_USECASE(Code must be secure & Adhere to Standard Guidelines Of [std]) STD LIBRARY-> Must be checked by Software Engineer during Software Review and Testing.
+EXPERIMENTATION_USECASE(Code must be secure & Adhere to Standard Guidelines of [std]) STD LIBRARY-> Must be checked by Software Engineer during Software Review and Testing.
 ### 4. Rust unwrap() function  for easier error handling.
 Rust does not use exception handling.
 TESTING_USECASE(Code must be secure & Adhere to Standard Guidelines of Rust error handling) RUN-TIME/COMPILE-TIME ANNOTATIONS-> Must be checked by Software Engineer during Software Review and Testing.
 ### 5. Rust support for c toolchains, kernels and hardwares.
 ### 6. Rust editions for backward compatibility.